AviatrixSystems/Docs/HowTos/FAQ.rst

 Its responsibility is in setting up security association that allow two parties to send data securely.

-There is no difference in data encryption algorithm and data encryption strength itself between IKEv1 and IKEv2.
+There is no difference in data encryption algorithms and data encryption strength itself between IKEv1 and IKEv2.

-The primary difference between IKEv1 and IKEv2 is it takes fewer messages to establish the security association in IKEv2.
+The primary difference between IKEv1 and IKEv2 is that it takes fewer messages to establish the security association in IKEv2.

-There are a couple of other differences regarding IKEv2 has a better support for mobile devices which does not apply to site to site and site to cloud VPN where Aviatrix is being used.
+There are a couple of other differences regarding IKEv2, which has a better support for mobile devices which does not apply to site to site and site to cloud VPN where Aviatrix is being used.

 How to encrypt Aviatrix Controller and gateway EBS volume?
 ------------------------------------------------------------